 Basic net income (loss) per share is computed by dividing net income (loss) by the weighted average number of common shares outstanding.
 Shares issued during the period and shares reacquired during the period are weighted for the portion of the period that they were outstanding.
 Diluted net income (loss) per share is computed in a manner consistent with that of basic earnings per share while giving effect to all potentially dilutive common shares outstanding during the period, which include the assumed exercise of stock options and warrants using the treasury stock method.
-Diluted net loss per share was the same as basic net loss per share for the quarters ended March 31, 2013 and 2012 as shares issuable upon the exercise of stock options and warrants were anti-dilutive as a result of the net losses incurred for those periods.
+Diluted net loss per share was the same as basic net loss per share for the six months ended June 30, 2013 and 2012 and the three months ended June 30, 2013 as shares issuable upon the exercise of stock options and warrants were anti-dilutive as a result of the net losses incurred for those periods.
+There were 1,988,313 dilutive shares for the three months ended June 30, 2012.